PavanRangani/docs/docs/prd/tax/tax.md

 ### Delete state

-- Allows to delete state anytime
+- Allows to delete state anytime.
+- On click opens delete confirmation dialog.
+See this //TODO

 ### Audit